Assume Vivid Astro Focus

-avaf has been featured in Art Forum, Frieze, Flash Art, L'Uomo Vogue, V Magazine, W Magazine, and a catalogue was recently published by the Whitney Museum of American Art for the 2004 Whitney Biennial.
+avaf has been featured in Artforum, Frieze, Flash Art, L'Uomo Vogue, V Magazine, and W Magazine.
+A catalogue was published by the Whitney Museum of American Art for the 2004 Whitney Biennial.

-avaf is included in the permanent collection of the Museum of Modern Art, New York and the Judith Rothschild Foundation Contemporary Drawing Collection.

-avaf is currently based in New York and Paris, and is represented by John Connelly Presents, New York, and Peres Projects, Berlin/LA.
+avaf is based in New York and Paris, and is represented by John Connelly Presents, New York, and Peres Projects, Berlin/Los Angeles.

 The name derives from two musical sources: Throbbing Gristle's album Assume Power Focus, and the band Ultra Vivid Scene.

+Collections (selection)

+avaf is included in the permanent collection of the Museum of Modern Art, New York, the Judith Rothschild Foundation Contemporary Drawing Collection, and the Pérez Art Museum Miami, Florida, among others.